Schentrup-Software/WooCommerce-Multi-Signup/README.md

 ## Notes

 * The first time you open your wordpress instance you will need to go through the installation process.
 You only need to do this once unless you clear your my sql db volume.
-* I would suggest renaming the folder from `my-new-plugin` to something more appropriate to your plugin.
-Once you do that, you will need to update  [tasks.json](.vscode\tasks.json) with the new folder name

-## Known issues

-* Sometimes the compose gets in a bad state after making changes to the file.
-You may need to delete the containers manually and prune your volumes to get it to start correctly again.